Many hikers, backpackers, and hunters have passed by these areas not knowing what they are, or their history.

 You may have driven your car past a cellar hole but you were not aware of it.

 Much of the information that you will be reading on this page and throughout my website is based on my popular metal detecting, TV series “Ghost Towns Of The East”.

 Searching for these old areas is an exciting adventure that can lead to some interesting experiences and treasures.Metal detecting the ghost towns of the east has uncovered some very exciting finds.

 Whether you are a beginner in the hobby of metal detecting, or one that is experienced, the excitement of finding a relic from hundreds of years ago is one of the best adventures you can explore.

-However, you don’t need a metal detector to enjoy the adventure of searching for cellar holes.
+And, you don’t need a metal detector to enjoy this adventure.

-Many times, in the areas surrounding the ghost towns, without metal detecting, I find pieces of history lying on the ground, these relics have been untouched for hundreds of years.
+Many times, while just walking through these areas I find pieces of history lying on the ground.
+These relics have been untouched for hundreds of years.

-Old bottles and pieces of pottery chard's often lay scattered on the ground.
+Old bottles and pottery often lay scattered on the ground.